 Elon Musk says he's found "a new CEO for X/Twitter" and that she'll start in 6 weeks

 Elon Musk on Thursday tweeted that he's found "a new CEO for X/Twitter," adding, "She will be starting in ~6 weeks!"
-Musk said that he'll transition to executive chairman and chief technology officer of the social media network.
+The billionaire said he'll transition his role to executive chairman and chief technology officer of the social media network.

-Musk, who bought Twitter last year, didn't disclose the name of the new CEO.
-The billionaire has said for months that he would step down as the social-media service's CEO once he found a replacement.

 for more features.